Satyam1923/Spring-Music-Player/CONTRIBUTING.md

 4. Verify that your PR meets the project's acceptance criteria.

 ## Contact Information
-If you have any questions or need assistance, you contace me on https://discord.gg/UAC2Ys2m or open an issue for discussion.
+If you have any questions or need assistance, you contact me on https://discord.gg/UAC2Ys2m or open an issue for discussion.

 We appreciate your contributions to the project!